 Cell phone coverage can also be an issue in heavily populated facilities or venues where thousands of people may be attempting to access the phone network at once.
 Sports stadiums and convention centers are just a few of the types of facilities that could benefit from more reliable cell coverage, while also improving the fan and attendee experience.

-In buildings or venues with poor cell service, a distributed antenna system, or DAS, can serve as a valuable addition.
+In buildings or venues with poor cell service, a distributed antenna system can serve as a valuable addition.

 Distributed Antenna Systems Explained

 Also commonly known as in-building wireless (IBW) solutions, distributed antenna systems work like a Wi-Fi router except it boosts cell coverage.

 Think of it like this: If you just have one wireless router in your home, then Wi-Fi-enabled devices located closest to the device get the strongest signal and best connectivity.
 There may even be a few “dead spots” in your home that get a very spotty signal or can’t pick up the signal at all.
 To resolve this, you can either move your wireless devices closer to the router, which isn’t always convenient, or you can add additional routers to your home to ensure a strong Wi-Fi signal throughout.

 Distributed antenna systems work the same way.
 However, instead of Wi-Fi routers, DAS systems use strategically-placed antennas to boost cell coverage where they are weakest.

 Distributed antenna systems typically consist of a network of antennas that receive signals from base building service or an outside tower.
 A distribution system then transmits this signal throughout the venue.
 This reduces spotty reception when you have a properly designed and implemented DAS system.
 As a result, tenants, customers, guests, and employees can enjoy consistent, uninterrupted mobile signals anywhere in the building.